Sofipet/youtube-emotionscope/README.md

 ## Overview

-Online discussions around war, violence, and public tragedy are emotionally dense, multilingual, and difficult to summarize quickly.
 EmotionScope transforms a single YouTube video link into a structured emotional analysis of its comment section.

 The system is designed as a **bounded analytics product**, not a general chatbot.
 It combines a deterministic analysis pipeline with a lightweight insight layer to help users move from raw comments to interpretable emotional patterns, representative comments, language mix, timeline shifts, and short contextual summaries.